Darbeloff/automated_hooking/README.md

 ### 3 - Allow Crane Computer to roslaunch remotely onto the Vision Computer
-This step is techinically unnecessary, but it allows running the code with fewer ssh sessions and makes me feel nice.
+This step is technically unnecessary, but it allows running the code with fewer ssh sessions and makes me feel nice.

 - Add the Crane Computer's ssh key to the Vision Computer's `authorized_hosts` file

-    Find the Crane Computer's ssh key: `rockpi> cat ~/.ssh/id_*.pub`
+  - Find the Crane Computer's ssh key: `rockpi> cat ~/.ssh/id_*.pub`

-    Copy it into the jetson's authorized_hosts file at: `jetson> nano ~/.ssh/authorized_hosts`
+  - Copy it into the Vision Computer's `authorized_hosts` file at: `jetson> nano ~/.ssh/authorized_hosts`

-- Add the Vision Computer to the Crane Computer's known_hosts file
+- Add the Vision Computer to the Crane Computer's `known_hosts` file

     `rockpi> ssh -oHostKeyAlgorithms='ssh-rsa' {user}@{vision_computer_ip}`

-    This should ssh you onto the Vision Computer without prompting you for a password. the `-oHostKeyAlgorithms` is required because roslaunch only accepts certain types of keys in the known_hosts file; if roslaunching remotely is failing, try deleting known_hosts and trying this part again.
+    This should ssh you onto the Vision Computer without prompting you for a password. the `-oHostKeyAlgorithms` is required because roslaunch only accepts certain types of keys in the `known_hosts` file; if roslaunching remotely is failing, try deleting `known_hosts` and trying this part again.

 - Ensure the `~/catkin_ws/env_loader.sh` file exists on the Vision Computer.
-This should already exists, unless someone has destroyed it.
+This should already exist, unless someone has destroyed it.
 This file must define all environment variables (ROS_MASTER_URI, ROS_IP specifically) and source any ros workspace files.

 ### Notes:
 - As usual, all computers in this system must agree about who is the ROS master; make sure that all computers have the same device set as their ROS_MASTER_URI, and that all have their own ip set as the ROS_IP environment variable.
 This must also be true in any `env_loader.sh` files.